cfan-guo/blog/content/posts/looking-ahead-to-2023.md

 - [ ] Add blog content at least once a month
 - [ ] Add daily yoga, meditation and walking sessions

 Some of these are numbers to work towards, but I'm not going to beat myself up if I'm not giving 110% and crushing it every single day in a single-minded mission to attain them.
 I think that's unrealistic and a one-way express ticket to burning out, becoming discouraged and quitting permanently.
-Rather, those numbers are (mostly) reasonable goals and can actually be accomplished if I put in the work.
+Rather, those numbers are (mostly) reasonable goals and can actually be accomplished if I put in beyond the absolute bare minimum effort.
 Bringing us to the next part:

 ## Rationale